Classic Buffalo Bars Perfect for Holiday Reunions

-Tonight is one of my favorite nights of the year for catching up with old friends over a cold beer and good conversation.
+The holidays are one of my favorite times of the year for catching up with old friends over a cold beer and good conversation.
 Buffalo’s classic pubs and taverns offer the perfect venue.

 These spots have woven their way into Buffalo’s fabric over the decades and are linchpins of their neighborhoods.
 Some are holdovers from the city’s blue collar era when nearby millworkers ended each day with a cold one.
 Others attract a crowd with their one-of-a-kind atmosphere.
 All of these taverns are a window into Buffalo’s personality and soul – comfortable, cozy spots where the conversation and friendliness flows as freely as the beer from the taps.

-Here are seven classic bars and taverns for you to consider exploring on this night before Thanksgiving:
+Here are a dozen classic bars and taverns for you to consider exploring during the holidays:

 Founding Fathers Pub